JonTRichardson/cards-cv/README.md

    much time to get CMake to work, so to save time, I created my own Makefile.
  - There are compiler warnings.
  - There may be license issues, e.g. a conflict between this project and the openCV distribution.
-(I'm using MIT.
+(I'm using GPL.
 They are using 3-BSD.)